-Wade’s RBI single in 9th lifts Giants over Padres 6-5
+“Late Night Lamonte” lifts Giants over Padres 6-5

 Tommy La Stella homered on Musgrove’s fifth pitch.

-Both of Machado’s homers were off All-Star Kevin Gausman, who lasted only four innings, and both reached the Western Metal Supply Co. brick warehouse in the left-field corner.
+Both of Machado’s homers were off Gausman, an All-Star who lasted only four innings, and both reached the Western Metal Supply Co. brick warehouse in the left-field corner.
 Machado homered with two outs in the first and leading off the third.
 It was his 30th career multihomer game and third this season.
 He has 26 homers this year.

 Tommy Pham homered two batters later, his 15th, for a 4-1 lead.
 Tatis’ RBI single came in the second.